forbes/multiclamp/README.md

 Making changes to the source file `src/index.js` or the demo file `demo/demo.js` will trigger a bundle and reload of the page.

 ## Additional Information
 The function will attempt to use the css property `-webkit-line-clamp` if supported by the browser.
-If not it will fall back to a javascript implementation that relies on the HTML canvas api for calculating text widths and `requestAnimationFrame()` for recalculation on window resize, both of which are widely supported by most browsers and relatively performant compared to other javascript implementations.
-For details on browser support see [Canvas Browser Support](https://caniuse.com/#feat=canvas) and [requestAnimationFrame() Support](https://caniuse.com/#feat=canvas).
+If not it will fall back to a javascript implementation that relies on the HTML canvas api for calculating text widths and `requestAnimationFrame()` to recalculate when the element resizes, both of which are widely supported by most browsers and relatively performant compared to other javascript implementations that rely on multiple re-layouts of the page.
+For details on browser support see [Canvas browser support](https://caniuse.com/#feat=canvas) and [requestAnimationFrame() browser support](https://caniuse.com/#feat=canvas).

 ## Contributors
 * **Aaron Romel** - aromel@forbes.com
+* **Joe Pietruch** - jpietruch@forbes.com